Why Filmmakers and Marketers Both Need To Study Loglines

-And rather than leveraging FOMO and painting a picture of what failure will look like, focus on what their lives will look like when they achieve that goal.
+And in marketing, rather than leveraging FOMO to paint a picture of what “failure to buy” will look like, we can focus on what our customer’s lives will look like when they achieve their goals.

 Because everyone is the hero of their own story… and their happy ending lies in success, not failure.